 - 51. You are liable for any debts incurred in relation to the delivery of educational services to you under this Contract and your attendance on any course or programme of study delivered by the University.
 You are also liable for losses, and the repair of any damage or defacements, which are negligently or wilfully caused by you to the property of the University, or any property which is on the University's premises, or which is owned by or on the premises of the University's partners. - 52.
 Neither party shall be liable to the other for any loss arising from matters outside of the party's control which could not have been prevented even if the party had taken reasonable care.
 This includes (but is not limited to), strikes or other industrial action (at third parties only) staff illness, severe weather, fire, civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not), natural disaster, any law, action or restrictions imposed by government or public authorities, epidemic or pandemic of disease, or failure of public utilities or transport systems.
-Notwithstanding this clause, the University will take all reasonable steps to avoid the occurrence of such events and to mitigate their effect.

-- 53. Nothing in this Contract (including this clause) shall limit or in any way restrict any liability of the University: - a.
+Notwithstanding this clause, the University will take all reasonable steps to avoid the occurrence of such events and to mitigate their effect and will not seek to rely on this term as a basis for providing no education services or to limit the range and availability of alternative services, or to exclude or limit our liability as a result of the coronavirus pandemic. - 53.
+Nothing in this Contract (including this clause) shall limit or in any way restrict any liability of the University: - a.
 For death or personal injury caused by the University's negligence or the negligence of the University's officers, employees, agents or contractors; - b.
 For fraud or fraudulent misrepresentation; - c.
 For defective products under the Consumer Protection Act 1997; - d.
 For unlawful discrimination, victimisation or harassment arising under the Equality Act 2010; - e.
-Arising under the Protection from Harassment Act 1997. - 54.
+Arising under the Protection from Harassment Act 1997.

 Nothing in this Contract shall exclude the University's liability under s.57 of the Consumer Rights Act 2015.
-However, the University's liability to you is restricted as explained at clauses 55 and 563 below. - 55.
-Subject to clauses 52 and 53 above, if the University (including its officers, employees or agents) is in breach of any of its obligations under or in connection with this Contract whether arising in contract, tort, negligence, breach of statutory duty or in any other way, the University's liability shall not exceed the total tuition fees paid by the Student at the time of that breach. - 56.
+However, the University's liability to you is restricted as explained at clauses 55 and 56 below.

+- 55. Subject to clauses 52 and 53 above, if the University (including its officers, employees or agents) is in breach of any of its obligations under or in connection with this Contract whether arising in contract, tort, negligence, breach of statutory duty or in any other way, the University's liability shall not exceed the total tuition fees paid by the Student at the time of that breach. - 56.
 The University accepts no liability for the loss or damage to personal property unless that loss or damage occurs due to the University's negligence or failure to act with reasonable care or skill.